The Secrets To Sustainable Protein Sparing Modified Fast (PSMF diet)

 And more importantly, lean body mass can actually increase, particularly if your current protein relatively low.

-Despite the peculiar name, there’s nothing magical about a PSMF.
+Despite the peculiar name, there’s nothing magical about a protein sparing modified fast.
 A focus on protein increases satiety while preserving muscle mass which is critical to maintaining metabolic health.
 The reduced energy from fat and carbs allows your body fat to be used.
 In the absence of energy from carbs and fat, your body is forced to use body fat for fuel, and you will start to crave energy-dense fat and carb foods.
 So it becomes a matter of will power to see how low you can keep your fat and carbs and ‘embrace the suck’ while you force your body to use up your stored body fat and convert protein to energy.

 In the first Nutrient Optimiser Challenge blood ketones tended to rise initially as participants started to lose body fat, but then decreased again as their weight loss continued and they continued to lose body fat and adapted to burn fat more efficiently.